ryjen/ryjen.github.io/content/musings/taxing-countries.md

 The monetary system stopped being backed by physical currency a long time ago and is ultimately "fictional".

 It is even "stranger than fiction" because it has real world consequences despite being mind-made.
-As such, capable of wreaking havoc that any being of the Earth space ship would not normally do.
+As such, is capable of wreaking havoc that any planetary being would not normally do.

-We have a limited number of resources on our Earth space ship and we must stop the bullshit, take stock of what we have left, and allocate an plan accordingly.
+We have a limited number of resources on our Earth space ship and we must stop the bullshit, take stock of what we have left, allocate and plan accordingly.

 Obviously, I am not sure how this would solve any drama with limited resources, and still requires governance, but maybe that is not the point.